-Bachelor of Science Degree in Park, Recreation, and Tourism Management
+Bachelor of Science Degree in Park, Recreation, and Tourism Studies

 Students must have completed 15 semester hours of coursework (including ENGL 110C) with a grade point average (GPA) of 2.00 and have a personal interview with a faculty member in theP RTS program.
 Old Dominion University welcomes qualified transfer students from area and state community colleges.

 The mission of the Park, Recreation and Tourism Studies (PRTS) Program is to facilitate the professional preparation of students interested in pursuing and/or continuing a career in tourism management, park and recreation management or therapeutic recreation.
 The undergraduate curriculum is designed to encourage students toward leadership opportunities in direct service, supervision, and administration.
 The PRTS Program fosters a learning environment of quality instruction, applied research and community service that stimulates the pursuit of knowledge and truth through opportunity and scholarship.

 Prior to graduation, every student major must complete an internship comprising 500 - 560 clock hours of supervised field-based experience in a professional service setting.
 The student has a wide variety of fieldwork agencies from which to choose.